zonika/rps-game-app-web-0715-public/README.md

   run GameApp
 ```

-The project base has been updated with the correct configuration.
-Feel
-free to use this branch, which includes a solution to part 1 and has
+Feel free to use this branch, which includes a solution to part 1 and has
 been correctly configured (minus a few things).

 ### Get the tests to pass

 Create an RPSGameResults model backed by Sequel and get the tests passing.

+RPSGameResults should be stored in an "rps_game_results" table, which looks
+like:

+* play - player's play
+* computer_play - the computer's play
+* won - true if the player won, false if not
+* tied - true if their was a tie, false if not.
+Use the Boolean column
+  type.
+* created_at - approximately when the game results were calculated.
+Use
+  the DateTime column type.

 Use a migration and run it manually.

 ### Update the Sinatra application

-Change your application to have 4 routes:
+Change your application to have exactly 4 routes:

 GET /rps_game_result/:id
 GET /rps_game_results